Danny-Dalo/Customer-Support-Data/README.md

 2. Improve model prediction scores
 3. Visualize model performance

-the try.py and practicin.ipynb are just for testing, not part of the actual project
+the practicin.ipynb file is just for testing, not part of the actual project